thomasWeise/distributedComputingExamples/hadoop/README.md

 ### 2.3.
 Building under Linux without Eclipse

-Under Linux, you can also simply run `make_linux.sh` in this project's folder to build the servlet without Eclipse, given that you have Maven installed.
+Under Linux, you can also simply run <code>make_linux.sh</code> in this project's folder to build the servlet without Eclipse, given that you have Maven installed.

 ### 2.4.
 Setting Up a Single-Node Hadoop Cluster